What Drunk Means and Why Inebriation Is An Endless Loop

-Drunkenness can result in temporary experience of a wide range of emotions, ranging from anger, sadness, and depression to euphoria, lightheartedness, joviality, and lose sexual inhibition.
-Consuming excessive amounts of alcohol often leads to a “hangover” the following day.
+Drunkenness can result in many emotions, ranging from anger, sadness, and depression to euphoria, lightheartedness, joy, and loss of sexual inhibition.
+In addition, consuming excessive amounts of alcohol often leads to a “hangover” the following day.

-Before the discovery that alcoholism was a disease, drunk was the only way to refer to an alcoholic.
-That terminology came about in the 1860's.
-So, before that, drunk was the term people used to refer to the poor wretch who was always drinking too much alcohol, also known as the "town drunk".
+Before discovering alcoholism is a disease, a drunk was the only way to refer to an alcoholic.
+That terminology came about in the 1860s.
+After that, a drunk was the poor wretch who was always drinking too much alcohol.

-To be called a “drunk” usually implies someone is an alcoholic, and suffers from alcoholism.
+To be called a “drunk” usually implies someone might be an alcoholic who suffers from alcoholism.
 The term being a drunk means the person gets inebriated regularly.
-The problem with being a drunk is that a person, suffering from alcoholism often does not realize the extent of their drinking problem.
-The disease of alcoholism often means they are unable to stop the insidious cycle do to what is known as the "phenomena of craving".
+The problem with being a drunk is that a person suffering from alcoholism often does not realize the extent of their drinking problem.
+The disease of alcoholism usually means they cannot stop the insidious cycle due to what is known as the “phenomenon of craving.”

-People who regularly drink enough alcohol until they “blackout," have a serious problem and need treatment for alcoholism.
-They are "alcoholic" and need help.
-Alcoholism can be put into permanent remission through a process of rehab, treatment and recovery.
+People who regularly drink enough alcohol until they “blackout” have a severe problem and need alcoholism treatment.
+They are “alcoholics” and need help.

 - 24.6 percent of people 18 or older engaged in binge drinking in the past month